 1. Gather feedback through direct engagement with CDFIs that adopted the TOB introduced in 2024 to help identify potential enhancements that could help increase loan production. - a.
 Conduct working sessions with CDFIs that have the TOB and have delivered loans under the TOB to Freddie Mac to gather insight into strengths and areas for improvement. - b.
 Conduct working sessions with CDFIs that have the TOB but have not delivered loans under the TOB to gain insight into obstacles preventing loan originations and deliveries.
 2. Obtain commitment from at least two additional CDFIs that can support direct selling relationships with Freddie Mac to adopt the TOB and/or to serve as aggregators to expand access to the secondary mortgage market.
 3. Provide technical assistance to support CDFIs that enter into the TOB.
 For example, conduct individual walk-throughs to help ensure that each CDFI understands the TOB terms, educate each CDFI on how to originate and deliver loans to Freddie Mac, and provide each CDFI with a single point of contact for support.
-4. Engage FHLBs to gain insight into their CDFI programs and potential synergies.
+4. Engage FHLBs to gain insight into their CDFI programs and potential synergies. ~~Collaborate to develop and begin to execute a strategy to work together to support CDFIs.
+Tactics may include, for example, participating in industry events together to inform attendees on how to take advantage of Freddie Mac and FHLB offerings aimed at CDFIs as well as educating FHLB member CDFIs on the TOB and other Freddie Mac offerings.~~

 1. Obtain commitments from at least three CDFIs that can support a direct selling relationship with Freddie Mac to adopt the TOB and/or to serve as aggregators to expand access to the secondary mortgage market.
 2. Provide technical assistance to support CDFIs that adopt the TOB in Year 2 and/or become aggregators.
-3. Analyze data from loans delivered by CDFIs under the TOB.
+3. ~~Continue to execute the strategy for collaborating with FHLBs developed in Year 1, if applicable.~~ - 4.3.
+Analyze data from loans delivered by CDFIs under the TOB.
 Assess loan characteristics and performance as well as feedback gathered in Year 1.
 Determine potential policy updates that could help increase the likelihood that CDFIs will deliver loans to Freddie Mac, based on our analysis.
 Either expand the flexibilities allowed through the TOB, make the existing terms available through a policy update to our Single-Family Seller/Servicer Guide, or consider a new CDFI loan product, with consideration for safety and soundness matters.

 1. Based on the path selected in Year 2, either move forward with expanded flexibilities through the TOB, an update to our Single-Family Seller/Servicer Guide to support CDFIs, or a CDFI loan product.
 2. Promote the offering to industry participants to raise awareness and encourage adoption.
 Efforts may include, for example, industry conferences and learning events, webinars/tutorials, targeted e-mail, social media posts, marketing collateral, updated web site content, Freddie Mac-supported housing forums, and articles or blog posts.

 3. Conduct working sessions with participating CDFIs to gain insight into additional market potential needs for further product enhancements and assess the feasibility of including a loan purchase objective to the 2028-2030 Duty to Serve Plan.